 Flying the flag for Merchant Navy Day

-Shropshire Council is to fly the Red Ensign, the UK Merchant Navy’s official flag, to mark Merchant Navy Day 2017 (Sunday 3 September 2017) – a day which aims to raise public awareness of the UK’s dependence as an island nation on past, present and future Merchant Navy seafarers.
+Shropshire Council is flying the Red Ensign, the UK Merchant Navy’s official flag, to mark Merchant Navy Day 2021 (today – Friday 3 September 2021) – a day which aims to raise public awareness of the UK’s dependence as an island nation on past, present and future Merchant Navy seafarers.

-The flag, which will be raised as part of a small flag-hoisting ceremony at 9.30am on Friday 1 September 2017, will fly outside the council’s Shirehall headquarters in Shrewsbury until Monday 4 September 2017.
+The flag, which was raised as part of a small flag-hoisting ceremony at 9am, is flying outside the council’s Shirehall headquarters in Shrewsbury.

 Since 2000, Merchant Navy Day has honoured the brave men and women who kept the ‘Island Nation’ afloat during both World Wars, and celebrated its dependence on modern day merchant seafarers who are responsible for 95% of the UK’s imports.

-Shropshire Council is just one of the many councils and Government organisations across the country which will be flying the flag to remember the sacrifices, salute the courage and support the future of the often, unsung personnel of the Merchant Navy.
+Shropshire Council is just one of the many councils and Government organisations across the country which is flying the flag to remember the sacrifices, salute the courage and support the future of the often, unsung personnel of the Merchant Navy.

 “We are proud to be flying the Red Ensign in support of Merchant Navy Day.